Few plants create such a striking presence as the mighty pampas grass.

 Below, we’ll reveal just how easy it is with sixteen quick and simple tips to help you add pampas’ fluffy, feathery plumes to your outdoor space, but before we do, a quick word of warning:

-Then let’s dive into everything you need to know to safely and successfully make pampas a part of your garden.
+Then let’s dive into everything you need to know to safely and successfully make pampas grass a part of your garden.

 1: Be Prepared for a Long-Term Commitment

-If you’re determined to sew those seeds, be prepared to have pampas as a prominent feature of your garden for many years ahead.
+If you’re determined to sew those seeds, be prepared to have pampas grass as a prominent feature of your garden for many years ahead.

 In making your decision, there’s another important question you need to ask yourself:

-Are you prepared for all the work you’ll need to do year in, year out in keeping your pampas under control?
+Are you prepared for all the work you’ll need to do year in, year out in keeping your pampas grass under control?

 If you neglect it, it will soon run rampant across your garden, overwhelming your other plants and destroying the beautiful aesthetic you’ve worked so hard to create.

 In other words, your relationship with your pampas grass will not be fleeting.
 It’s a long-term commitment that certainly shouldn’t be taken lightly.

 2: Understand the Difference Between Selloana and Jubata